 Ginseng’s ability to reduce mortality is linked to it being an adaptogen.
 Adaptogens are compounds that can help a system adapt to stress.
 When associated with the human body, adaptogens can help relieve stress and inflammation and helps us live longer.6

 Ginseng is also believed to fight free radical damage in the body and prevent certain forms of cancer.
-Recently, it’s been linked to stabilized blood sugar levels in diabetes, which in turn leads to a decreased risk of
+Recently, it’s been linked to stabilized blood sugar levels in diabetes, which in turn leads to a decreased risk of mortality.7 You could try ginseng tea prescribed by a natural health practitioner to reap these benefits of ginseng.

 Leading an active and healthy lifestyle can help you get close to a 100 candles on your birthday cake.
 But, as with most things, you’d need to start from somewhere.
 Incorporating the above foods in your diet is a good way to do it.